Indian Ocean slave trade: Muslim Indian Ocean slave trade

+The Muslim world expanded along trade routes, such as the silk route in the 8th century.
+As the power and size of the Muslim trading networks grew, merchants along the routes were motivated to convert to Islam, as this would grant them access to contacts, trade routes and favour regarding trading rules under Muslim governance.
+By the 11th century, Kilwa, on the coast of modern-day Tanzania, had become a fully-fledged affluent center of a Muslim-governed trade in slaves and gold.

 Exports of slaves to the Muslim world from the Indian Ocean began after Muslim Arab and Swahili traders won control of the Swahili Coast and sea routes during the 9th century (see Sultanate of Zanzibar).
-These traders captured Bantu peoples (Zanj) from the interior in the present-day lands of Kenya, Mozambique and Tanzania and brought them to the coast.
+These traders captured Bantu peoples (Zanj) from the interior in the present-day lands of Kenya, Mozambique, and Tanzania and brought them to the coast.
 There, the slaves gradually assimilated in the rural areas, particularly on the Unguja and Pemba islands.
 Muslim merchants traded an estimated 1000 African slaves annually between 800 and 1700, a number that grew to c.
 4000 during the 18th century, and 3700 during the period 1800–1870.